 - Review and provide feedback on study protocols, especially section(s) pertaining to data collection and data management (i.e., patient treatment, supportive care, specimen submission, patient follow-up, etc.), ensuring that the database is designed to accurately capture the data required to meet the study aims.

-- Design the CRFs and data validations (i.e., edit checks) required for assigned COG studies in collaboration with the study team, ensuring consistency with the protocol, consent form documents, and compliance with internal standard operating procedures (SOPs).
+- Design the CRFs and data validations (i.e., edit checks) required for assigned COG studies in collaboration with study team, ensuring consistency with the protocol, consent form documents and compliance with internal standard operating procedures (SOPs).

 - Create common data elements (CDEs) as needed to capture essential research data for the study, or identify appropriate CDEs from existing repositories, following established guidelines and procedures.

 - Circulate draft CRFs for review to study steam and lead CRF Review meeting calls presenting potential data collection and/or management issues.